-The community, young and old, commented on their own experiences during their military service, thanking veterans for their service and asked some hard questions of the storytellers.
+The community, young and old, commented on their own experiences during their military service, thanking veterans for their service and asking some hard questions of the storytellers.

 How were they treated overseas?
 Everyone had the same experience.
 They received more respect and tolerance in foreign countries, with the exception of a few, than they did during their service in the United States.

 Did they witness sexism during their time in the military?
-Being the only female speaker, Cathrine Washington, US Army Reserves, had some experience with the issue during her service.
-“They didn’t want to do what I said,” explained Washington who would put anyone who didn’t treat her right on kitchen patrol.
+Being the only female speaker, Catherine Washington, US Army Reserves, had some experience with the issue during her service.
+“They didn’t want to do what I said,” explained Washington, who would put anyone who didn’t treat her right on kitchen patrol.
 “I wasn’t ashamed to do it.”

 Although Washington never went into active service, she had a 30-year military career as a nurse right here in St. Petersburg and received the Meritorious Award, which isn’t usually given to reservists.
 Also, while serving in the reserves, she became the first African-American female to be a St. Petersburg firefighter.

 The prevalence of drug use was also a hot topic.
 Although Ayers and Brown’s exposure to it was limited, Sykes had a different story to tell.
 The drug of choice during Vietnam was marijuana and then progressed to speed Sykes confided.
 “Some of the horrific things we saw, seeing our friends dying.
 It helped us to cope with what we were doing.”